 Palazzo Grimani Museum

-Originally the home of Antonio Grimani (doge from 1521 to 1523), the current building is the result of architectural interventions carried out between 1532 and 1569 on commission of the heirs, Vittore, procurator of San Marco, and Giovanni, patriarch of Aquileia.
+The Museum of Palazzo Grimani was originally the home of Antonio Grimani (doge from 1521 to 1523), the current building is the result of architectural interventions carried out between 1532 and 1569 on commission of the heirs, Vittore, procurator of San Marco, and Giovanni, patriarch of Aquileia.

 The palace housed the art and archeology collections of Cardinal Domenico Grimani and Giovanni, patriarch of Aquileia, who were also donors of substantial parts of their collections to the Republic, which were at the basis of the birth of the public statuary of the Serenissima .
 The historical-artistic aspect of the monument reflects the taste and cultural policy of the Grimani family who played their fortune - social, economic, political - right between the two fundamental centers of Venice and Rome.